Melbourne Victory FC AWT

 Melbourne Victory FC AWT is an Afghan Australian women's soccer team affiliated with Melbourne Victory FC and Football Federation Victoria.
-Founded in March 2022, the club plays in the FFV State League 4 West, which is the seventh tier of football in the country.
+Founded in March 2022, the club plays in the FFV State League 3 East, which is the sixth tier of football in the country.

 History

 In August 2021, following the takeover of Afghanistan by the Taliban, former national team captain Khalida Popal who was based in Denmark, urged players to delete their social media accounts, erase public identities and burn their kits for safety's sake as they are again under Taliban rule.
 On 25 August, the Australian government announced they had evacuated 75 Afghan women athletes including football players.
 FIFPro and Popal worked with authorities in six countries, including Australia, the US, and the UK, to get athletes and their families airlifted out of Afghanistan.
 FIFPro general secretary Jonas Baer-Hoffmann described the evacuations as "an incredibly complex process".